Difference Between Nomad and Terraform

 For automatic detection and resource utilization from hardware devices, it uses device plugins.
 These include GPU, FPGAs, and TPUs.

-For multi-region federation, native support is provided due to which multiple clusters can be linked together.
+For multi-region federation, native support is provided, due to which multiple clusters can be linked together.
 Nomad possesses the ability to be optimistically concurrent.

 Which helps in increasing throughput and reducing latency for workloads.
-Nomad has native integrations with Terraform, Consul, Vault for the purpose of provisioning, service discovery, and secrets management.
+Nomad has native integrations with Terraform, Consul, and Vault for the purpose of provisioning, service discovery, and secrets management.

 What is Terraform?